4 min Read

 Most experts agree that the biggest factor in teaching kids to use the toilet is readiness, and if your child shows enthusiasm for the transition—interest in sitting on the potty, waking up dry from naps or reporting the goings-on in their diapers, for example—the season won’t matter.
-But that said, it’s definitely simpler for you if the toilet trial-and-error happens in the summer.
+But that said, it’s definitely simpler for you if you potty-train in the summer.
 Here are some of the reasons why (though just thinking about snowsuit versus swimsuit is probably enough to sway you):

 Accidents happen, and your child might wet their pants which can also seep into socks and shoes.
 In the summer, you can change your little one’s clothing and lay the wet stuff to dry in the sun—this is a lot more pleasant when you’re out and about than dealing with a soggy bag of clothes later (and the fresh air helps with the smell!).
 Plus, summer means sandals, which can likely just be rinsed and laid out to dry.